 Sales and other dispositions of the shares, such as exchanges, of the Funds generally are taxable events.
-U.S. shareholders should consult their own tax advisor with reference to their individual circumstances to determine whether any particular transaction in the shares of a Fund is properly treated as a sale or exchange for federal income tax purposes, as the following discussion assumes, and the tax treatment of any gains or losses recognized in such transactions.
-The sale or other disposition of shares of a Fund will generally result in capital gain or loss to the shareholder equal to the difference between the amount realized and the shareholder's adjusted tax basis in the shares sold or exchanged, and will be long-term capital gain or loss if the shares have been held for more than one year at the time of sale.
-Any loss upon the sale or exchange of shares held for six months or less will be treated as long-term capital loss to the extent of any capital gain dividends received (including amounts credited as an undistributed capital gain dividend) by such shareholder with respect to such shares.
+U.S. shareholders should consult their own tax adviser with reference to their individual circumstances to determine whether any particular transaction in the shares of a Fund is properly treated as a sale or exchange for U.S. federal income tax purposes, as the following discussion assumes, and the tax treatment of any gains or losses recognized in such transactions.
+The sale or other disposition of shares of a Fund will generally result in capital gain or loss to a U.S. shareholder equal to the difference between the amount realized and the shareholder's adjusted tax basis in the shares sold or exchanged, and will be long-term capital gain or loss if the shares have been held for more than one year at the time of sale.
+Any loss upon the sale or exchange of shares held for six months or less will be treated as long-term capital loss to the extent of any Capital Gain Dividends received (including amounts credited as an undistributed Capital Gain Dividend) by such shareholder with respect to such shares.
 A loss realized on a sale or exchange of shares of a Fund generally will be disallowed if other substantially identical shares are acquired within a 61-day period beginning 30 days before and ending 30 days after the date that the shares are disposed.
 In such case, the basis of the shares acquired will be adjusted to reflect the disallowed loss.
-Present law taxes both long-term and shortterm capital gain of corporations at the rates applicable to ordinary income of corporations.
-For noncorporate taxpayers, short-term capital gain will currently be taxed at the rate applicable to ordinary income, while long-term capital gain generally will be taxed at a maximum rate of 20%.
+Both long-term and short-term capital gain of U.S. corporations are taxed at the rates applicable to ordinary income of corporations.
+For non-corporate U.S. taxpayers, short-term capital gain is taxed at the rate applicable to ordinary income, while long-term capital gain generally is taxed at a maximum rate of 20%.
 Capital losses are subject to certain limitations.

-Federal law requires that mutual fund companies report their shareholders' cost basis, gain/loss, and holding period to the Internal Revenue Service on a Fund's shareholders' Consolidated Form 1099s when "covered" securities are sold.
-Covered securities are any regulated investment company and/or dividend reinvestment plan shares acquired on or after January 1, 2012.
+Each Fund is required to report its shareholders' cost basis, gain/loss, and holding period to the IRS on the Fund's shareholders' Consolidated Form 1099s.

 The Funds have chosen average cost as their standing (default) tax lot identification method for all shareholders.
 A tax lot identification method is the way the Funds will determine which specific shares are deemed to be sold when there are multiple purchases on different dates at differing net asset values, and the entire position is not sold at one time.
-The Funds' standing tax lot identification method is the method covered shares will be reported on your Consolidated Form 1099 if you do not select a specific tax lot identification method.
-You may choose a method different than the Funds' standing method and will be able to do so at the time of your purchase or upon the sale of covered shares.
-Please refer to the appropriate Internal Revenue Service regulations or consult your tax advisor with regard to your personal circumstances.
+The Funds' standing tax lot identification method is the method shares will be reported on a U.S. shareholder's Consolidated Form 1099 if the U.S. shareholder does not select a specific tax lot identification method.
+U.S. shareholders may choose a method different than a Fund's standing method and will be able to do so at the time of their purchase or upon the sale of shares.

-For those securities defined as "covered" under current Internal Revenue Service cost basis tax reporting regulations, the Funds are responsible for maintaining accurate cost basis and tax lot information for tax reporting purposes.
 The Funds are not responsible for the reliability or accuracy of the information for those securities that are not "covered."
 The Funds and their service providers do not provide tax advice.
-You should consult independent sources, which may include a tax professional, with respect to any decisions you may make with respect to choosing a tax lot identification method.
+U.S. shareholders should consult independent sources, which may include a tax professional, with respect to any decisions they may make with respect to choosing a tax lot identification method.